 So, I find this record one day and I pick it up.
 Mr. Young is on the cover wearing the ugliest yellow jacket I have ever seen which matches the ugliest lawn furniture I have ever seen which is sitting on a beach beside the fin of an old car submerged in sand.
 The best part of all: the flower print of the lawn furniture is reprinted on the inside of the cardboard.
 Why?
 I have no fucking idea.
 Why does it seem so appropriate to me?
 Dunno.
 But fuck it.
 I am all about this record and I have not even heard one song yet.

 Some context.
 On the Beach was released before Tonight’s the Night but recorded after it.
 Evidently the fine people at Reprise did not think that a meditative Young singing in a remarkably fractured falsetto, among arrangements that feel as if they may fall apart at any moment, was the best way to follow the nervy live songs collected on Time Fades Away.
 Without a doubt they wanted to capitalize on the success of Harvest and Tonight’s the Night probably scared the shit out of some of them and they figured it would probably do the same to a great deal of fans.
-So, they ended up asking for something else and got On the Beach, the last recorded of the so-called Doom Trilogy, the three ‘dark’ albums issued by Young at the peak of his popularity.
+So, they ended up asking for something else and got On the Beach, the middle album of the so-called Ditch Trilogy, the three ‘dark’ albums issued by Young at the peak of his popularity.

 I may as well address the fact that many people seem to get off on this album, at least when they write about it, because it includes various references to cultural figures.
 These include, shaded both vaguely and with absolute precision, allusions to Charles Manson in “Revolution Blues,” and Patty Hearst and Richard Nixon in “Ambulance Blues,” which is, as I have heard it described more than once, Neil’s version of Dylan’s “Desolation Row.”
 Sure, it can be looked at like that, but it is 100 percent Neil Young and to think of anyone else trying to pull it off makes me giggle.
 To think of any other nearly nine-minute song played on an acoustic guitar being chosen as the pre-gig music of Sonic Youth, which it has been, is absolutely unthinkable.
 It is a special song, not in spite of, but because of its folksy esoteric lyrics and the fact that Young himself sings during it, “It’s hard to say the meaning of this song.”
 Oh, but that man who tells so many lies is, of course, Nixon.
 Who else could it be at the time?
 But to focus on that aspect of the song and the album seems a mistake to me.
 Young renders himself best in Motion Pictures: “All those headlines they just bore me now/ I’m deep inside myself, but I’ll get out somehow and I’ll stand before you and I’ll bring a smile to your eyes.”
 The line is directed to Carrie Snodgrass, his actress girlfriend at the time, for whom the song is dedicated.
 Like other aspects of his life at the time, the relationships seemed to be in a state of disrepair.
 Rusty Kershaw’s slide work is the perfect match for Young’s unusually low vocals and the song’s drowsy, early morning feel.
 On Tonight’s the Night, Young was certainly turned inward, moving further and further away from the outside world and dwelling in the pain of losing close friends to heroin.
 On the Beach shows him recovering and trying to make sense of the violence of the early seventies which rose out of the shattered possibilities of the sixties.